 As indicated in the city's 2019-2023 Consolidated Plan and required by HUD's statutory goals and regulatory requirements, there are three basic program goals for the use of its annual Entitlement grants: decent housing, a suitable living environment and expanded economic opportunities.
-In priority order by funding committed, the top four goals indicated in the City's 2020 AAP were Housing Rehabilitation, Youth & Community Services, Parks & Recreation Master Plan Improvements and Improvements to Public Facilities.
+In priority order by funding committed, the top four goals indicated in the City's 2021 AAP were Housing Rehabilitation, Youth & Community Services, Parks & Recreation Master Plan Improvements and Improvements to Public Facilities.

 For more than a dozen years, the OCD has employed eight different people who filled the position of Rehabilitation Specialist.
 Each person brought with them a special set of skills (construction, carpentry, residential and commercial inspector, building code & safety, previous HUD program experience) but in time they eventually moved on.
 For some it was retirement or advancement into another position and for others the environmental reviews and project administration, were an obstacles that proved to be too overwhelming.
-Our current Rehabilitation Specialist was hired in February 2019 and began working with the CDBG program in early 2020, learning about HUD's guidelines and taking on the environmental reviews.
+The most recent Rehabilitation Specialist was hired in February 2019 and began working with the CDBG program in early 2020, learning about HUD's guidelines and taking on the environmental reviews.
 While there is always something new to learn she has not been afraid to continue to familiarize and educate herself with HUD's guidelines and OCD's policies and procedures.
-Since early 2020 she has completed six housing rehabilitation that were left incompleted by those before her in addition to eight more rehab projects she started and finished expending previous years funding.
+She was able to complete eight rehab projects prior to her leaving the department.

-R-10 - Racial and Ethnic composition of families assisted
+CR-10 - Racial and Ethnic composition of families assisted